Cruise safety guide: how to have a smoother cruise vacation

 If your situation isn’t life-threatening, you can also call:

-• Local emergency services but advise them of the severity of the situation.
+• Local emergency services and advise them of the severity of the situation

-• Our 24/7 emergency assistance team, World Travel Protection, at 1-647-775-8042 if you’re a Travelex policyholder (you can also tap a button to call us through the Travel on app!)
+• Our 24/7 emergency assistance provider, Zurich Travel Assist, at 1-800-501-4781 if you’re a Travelex policyholder (you can also tap a button to call them through the Travel on app!)

 • If needed, the nearest U.S. embassy or consulate or the U.S. government’s overseas emergency number at 1-202-501-4444.